Keshavii/MonoVerse_SocialMediaApp/README.md

 ### 🧱 Database Schema Overview

 **App_User**
-Stores all user profiles along with visibility preferences and bio details.
+Stores all the user profiles along with visibility preferences and bio details.

 **Artist, Music, Owned_By**
 Define the music catalog, including song metadata and artist relationships.